-This week, 48% of working adults reported leaving home for work in the past seven days.
-Looking at this in more detail:
+This week, just over half (51%) of working adults reported leaving home for work in the past seven days.
+This proportion has been gradually increasing since mid-February (44% in the period 10 to 14 February 2021) but has fallen slightly from the 53% reported last week.

+Looking at this week in more detail:

-- The proportion of working adults reporting travelling to work exclusively in the past seven days decreased slightly to 38% this week compared with 39% last week. - The proportion of working adults reporting working from home exclusively in the past seven days increased slightly to 36% this week compared with 32% last week.
-This appears to be a change in the trends seen in working from home or travelling to work exclusively in recent weeks. - 1 in 10 (10%) working adults reported both working from home and travelling to work this week; this has been similar since we started asking this question on the survey in May 2020.
-(Figure 2).
+- The proportion of working adults reporting travelling to work exclusively in the past seven days this week (42%) was similar to last week (41%). - The proportion of working adults reporting working from home exclusively in the past seven days was 32% this week compared with 30% last week. - Just under 1 in 10 (9%) working adults reported both working from home and travelling to work this week compared with over 12% last week (Figure 3).

-Figure 2: The proportion of working adults reporting travelling to work exclusively in the past seven days decreased slightly this week
+Figure 3: The proportion of working adults reporting travelling to work exclusively in the past seven days is gradually increasing

-Great Britain, May 2020 to March 2021
+Working adults in Great Britain, May 2020 to March 2021

-Figure 2: The proportion of working adults reporting travelling to work exclusively in the past seven days decreased slightly this week
+Figure 3: The proportion of working adults reporting travelling to work exclusively in the past seven days is gradually increasing

-Great Britain, May 2020 to March 2021
+Working adults in Great Britain, May 2020 to March 2021